What is Cavity Wall Insulation?

 Want To Find Out More?

 If you’d like to find out more about CWI then check out our blog posts where we talk about the negative effects in more detail.
-If you think you have dodgy cavity wall insulation then get in touch with us at Housing Triage and find out how we can help you claim compensation for poorly fitted Cavity Wall Insulation.
+If you think you have dodgy CWI then get in touch with us at Housing Triage and find out how we can help you claim compensation for poorly fitted CWI.